shlokitaliya/Netflix-Clone/README.md

-# Youtube-Clone
+# Netflix-Clone
-YouTublite” - The Almost-But-Not-Quite YouTube Clone .
+"NetFlicker” - The Binge-Watch Wonderland.
+A clone of netflix using HTML and CSS